All Episodes

 Lies that the Epstein accuser herself admits to having told.

-Efforts that include claims he's made with which I have sometimes disagree, but it's undeniable that the work he's doing is journalistically valuable in every instance.
+Now, all this is part of Michael's now months-long journalistic crusade to debunk large parts of the Epstein melodrama, efforts that include claims he's made with which I have sometimes disagree, but it's undeniable that the work he's doing is journalistically valuable.

-And that's what Michael has been doing, and he's basically been standing alone while doing it, and he'll be here to discuss yesterday's expulsion, expulsion from this press conference, as well as the broader implications of the work he's been trying to do.
+And he'll be here to discuss yesterday's expulsion from this press conference, as well as the broader implications of the work he's been trying to do.

 And then finally, RFK Jr., the Secretary of Health and Human Services, testified before the Senate Finance Committee today, and he had extremely combative and vituperative exchanges with multiple members of that Senate committee, mostly Democrats, but also some Republicans.

-And in these disputes laid many important revelations about how DC continues to view the elite health policy establishment with reverence, notwithstanding the wake of destruction and lies and corruption and sickness that health establishment has left in its wake, most visible during the COVID epidemic, but also before that and after that as well.
+And in these disputes lay many important revelations about how DC continues to view the elite health policy establishment with the reverence, notwithstanding the wake of destruction and lies and corruption and sickness that health establishment has left in its wake, most visible during the COVID epidemic, but also before that and after that as well.

 Time permitting, we'll examine some of the most raucous exchanges on this live show.

-But if we run out of time as we might, we'll then broadcast the Slack segment, either in whole or part, exclusively on our locals community.
+But if we run out of time, as we might, we'll then broadcast the Slack segment, either in whole or part, exclusively on our locals community.

 Before we get to that, a couple of quick programming notes.

-First of all, system update is also available in podcast form.
+First of all, System Update is also available in podcast form.

-12 hours after the first broadcast live here on Rumble on Spotify, Apple, and all of the major podcasting platforms, refuge rate, review, and follow our program.
+You can listen to every episode 12 hours after the first broadcast live here on Rumble on Spotify, Apple, and all of the major podcasting platforms, where if you rate, review, and follow our program, it really does help spread the visibility of the show.

-Finally, as independent journalists, we do rely upon the support of our viewers and members, which you can provide by joining our locals' community.
+Finally, as independent journalists, we do rely upon the support of our viewers and members, which you can provide by joining our locals community.

 You simply click the red join button right below the video player on the Rumble page.